-Settled comfortably between two major cities, Atlantic City and Philadelphia, is Hammonton, the Blueberry Capital of the world.
-Close enough to catch a glimpse of the city action, yet far enough to immerse oneself completely in the wilderness of the Pine Barrens; Hammonton truly is the Hub of South Jersey.
+Hammonton, the Blueberry Capital of the world, is settled comfortably between two major cities, Atlantic City and Philadelphia.
+Close enough to catch a glimpse of the city action, yet far enough to immerse oneself completely in the wilderness of the Pine Barrens - Hammonton truly is the hub of South Jersey.

 [+ ZOOM] Downtown Hammonton's walkable streetscape includes shops and restaurants. ©PPA